• Skip to primary navigation

 When is the best time to visit Taipei?

-Spring and Autumn are a great time to visit Taipei.
+Spring and Autumn are great times to visit Taipei.
 We visited in May and while we did experience some rain, the weather was excellent on most days.

 As is true for the whole of Taiwan, Taipei is hot and humid during Summer (June until August).